 This black box studio with seating for approximately 70, can also be divided into two teaching rooms.
 Studio two is ideal for small-scale productions or intimate creative performances.

 THE LIR CAFE/WINE BAR

-This fully functional wine bar and cafe is located in the main foyer of The Lir.
-With seating for approximately 60 and standing room for 140 this area acts as a feeder area for both studios.
+This fully functional wine bar and cafe are located in the main foyer of The Lir.
+With seating for approximately 60 and standing room for 140, this area acts as a feeder area for both studios.

 DANCE STUDIO, 8m x 9m

 With a mirrored wall and sports floor, this space is ideal for dance and movement rehearsals.

 This rehearsal space can also be divided into two teaching rooms.